 Chapter 15: Border Bankruptcy (i.e. Canada assets)

-Most families and single people try to qualify for a Chapter 7 bankruptcy as this chapter allows for the greatest discharge of debt.
-Chapter 13, for example, sets an unsecured dischargeable debt limit of $336,000, while Chapter 7 does not have a limit for unsecured debt.
+Most families and single people try to qualify for a chapter 7 bankruptcy, as this chapter allows for the greatest discharge of debt.
+Chapter 13, for instance, sets an unsecured dischargeable debt limit of $336,000, while chapter 7 does not have a limit for unsecured debt.

-This includes help from the family gifts, IRA withdraws, or any other source of income.
+Gross income includes help from family, gifts, IRA withdraws, or any other source of income.

 *For families with more than 4 members, add $7,500 per each individual to the 4-member family size amount.

-If the result is under the Median income, you could file for Chapter 7 or you could file can file under a 36 month "best effort" Chapter 13.
+If the result is under the median income, you could file for chapter 7, or you could file under a 36 month "best effort" chapter 13.

-The means test applies if an individual or a family is over median income, but they have very little left to live on (i.e., $100 per month).
-If this is the result, they will still qualify them for Chapter 7 and avoid Chapter 13.
+The means test applies if an individual or a family is over median income, but they have very little left on which to live on (i.e., $100 per month).
+If this is the result, they will still qualify for chapter 7, and avoid chapter 13.